ogri-la/strongbox/README.md

 The 'full' catalogue contains all addons from all supported hosts, ever, and is approximately 7.2k addons large.
 It contains many unmaintained addons.

-There are also per-host catalogues, like a 'wowinterface' catalogue, and strongbox supports selecting between all of them.
+There are also per-host catalogues, like a 'wowinterface' catalogue, and Strongbox supports selecting between all of them.

 Catalogues are updated weekly.
 New addons released during the week will not be present until the next week.
 Addons can be installed using its URL in these cases.